monarch-initiative/phenol/docs/hpo/frequencies.md

 The parsing of frequency data from the HPOA file is performed by the parseFrequency method in the ``HpoDiseaseLoaderDefault`` class that is in the phenol-annotations module in the package ``org.monarchinitiative.phenol.annotations.io.hpo``.
-Note that the class has a field called cohortSize, which is the assumed size of the cohort if we do not have that information (e.g., because we only have an HPO term annotation such as `Occasional (HP:0040283)<https://hpo.jax.org/browse/term/HP:0040283>`_).
+Note that the class has a field called cohortSize, which is the assumed size of the cohort if we do not have that information (e.g., because we only have an HPO term annotation such as [Occasional (HP:0040283)](https://hpo.jax.org/browse/term/HP:0040283).
 The frequency field is processed as follows.

 1. If it is empty, then we assume a ratio of 1/1